Rugrats Go Wild

-Rugrats Go Wild is a 2003 American animated crossover adventure film based on the Nickelodeon animated television series Rugrats and The Wild Thornberrys.
+Rugrats Go Wild is a 2003 American animated comedy crossover adventure film based on the Nickelodeon animated television series Rugrats and The Wild Thornberrys.
 It is the final installment of both the Rugrats and The Wild Thornberrys film series and serves as the sequel to both Rugrats in Paris: The Movie (2000) and The Wild Thornberrys Movie (2002).
-The film was the first to feature Nancy Cartwright as the voice of Chuckie Finster following original voice actress Christine Cavanaugh's retirement in 2001.
+The film is also the only one to feature Nancy Cartwright as the voice of Chuckie Finster following original voice actress Christine Cavanaugh's retirement in 2001.
 The film follows the Rugrats and their families as they prepare for their planned vacation, but eventually get stranded on an uncharted island in the Pacific, where they meet the Thornberry family.

-The film was produced by Klasky Csupo and released in theaters on June 13, 2003.
-Rugrats Go Wild grossed $55.4 million worldwide and unlike its predecessors, it received unfavorable reviews from critics.
+The film was produced by Nickelodeon Movies and Klasky Csupo and released in theaters on June 13, 2003.
+Rugrats Go Wild grossed $55.4 million worldwide and unlike its predecessors, it received negative reviews from critics.
 The film used "Odorama", which allowed the audience to smell aromas from the film using scratch and sniff cards.

 Plot

-The Rugrats go on an imaginary safari: Tommy impersonates Nigel Thornberry, who is his role model, and spoofs his nature show.
+Following the Rugrats' joint family vacation in Paris (Note: As depicted in Rugrats in Paris: The Movie (2000)) and the Blackburns' apprehension (Note: As depicted in The Wild Thornberrys Movie (2002)), they go on an imaginary safari, with Tommy impersonating Nigel Thornberry, whom he idolizes, and spoofing his nature show.
 The babies and their families are about to go on vacation on a tropical cruise ship, courtesy of Tommy's father, Stu.
 Upon arriving at the pier to depart, they discover that he has instead rented a ramshackle boat as their real vacation.
 The families are angered that Stu did not consult them on his plans, and during their journey, the boat is flipped over by a rogue wave during a tropical storm.
 Everyone is forced to abandon the ship and board a life raft as the ship sinks, and the group blames Stu.

 The next morning, they arrive on a small, seemingly uninhabited island in the South China Sea.
+The grown-ups nominate Betty as leader after Didi forbids Stu from volunteering.
 On the opposite side of the island is the famous globe-trotting family, the Thornberrys, out to film a clouded leopard.
 The kids, except for Angelica, set off to find Nigel to get his help to get them home, as they suspect he is somewhere on the island.
 Along the way, Chuckie gets lost and runs into Donnie Thornberry, who steals his clothes, forcing Chuckie to wear Donnie's shorts.

-Meanwhile, Eliza Thornberry is exploring the jungle with Darwin, her chimpanzee companion, and runs into Spike, the Pickles' dog.
+Meanwhile, Eliza Thornberry is exploring the jungle with Darwin, her pet chimpanzee, and runs into Spike, the Pickles' dog.
 Since Eliza can talk to animals, Spike is heard speaking; he informs her that his babies are lost somewhere on the island.
 Under the impression that Spike means he is looking for puppies, Eliza and a reluctant Darwin agree to help him find them.
 Following a close encounter with Siri, an angry clouded leopard, they learn that he meant human babies.